Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: The necessity of overlap

-\paragraph{Vertical vs. Horizontal Regression.} The following proposition is an important structural result for our main algorithm, as it will allow us to transform the problem of estimating unit counterfactual outcomes from a regression over donor units (\emph{vertical regression}) to a regression over pre-intervention outcomes (\emph{horizontal regression}).
-While~\Cref{prop:reward} is known in the literature on learning from panel data, we state it here for completeness. \begin{proposition} Under \Cref{ass:lfm} and~\ref{ass:span}, there exists a slope vector $\vtheta^{(d)} \in \mathbb{R}^{T_0}$ such that the average expected post-intervention outcome of unit $i$ under intervention $d$ is given by
+\paragraph{Vertical vs. horizontal regression.} The following proposition is an important structural result for our main algorithm, as it will allow us to transform the problem of estimating unit counterfactual outcomes from a regression over donor units (\emph{vertical regression}) to a regression over pre-intervention outcomes (\emph{horizontal regression}).
+While~\Cref{prop:reward} is known in the literature on learning from panel data (\eg \citep{agarwal2023adaptive, harris2022strategyproof}), we state it here for completeness. \begin{proposition} Under \Cref{ass:lfm} and~\ref{ass:span}, there exists a slope vector $\vtheta^{(d)} \in \mathbb{R}^{T_0}$ such that the average expected post-intervention outcome of unit $i$ under intervention $d$ is given by $\E[\bar{y}_{i, post}^{(d)}] = \frac{1}{T_1} \langle \vtheta^{(d)}, \E[y_{i, pre}] \rangle$.
+We assume that the principal has knowledge of a valid upper-bound $\Gamma$ on the $\ell_2$-norm of $\pv{\vtheta}{d}$, i.e. $\| \pv{\vtheta}{d} \|_2 \leq \Gamma$ for $d \in \{0, 1\}$. \end{proposition}